bartduisters/pixel-picker/README.md

 Java has to be installed (see Requirements)!
 - Download the [latest release](https://github.com/bartduisters/pixel-picker/releases/) (.jar)
 - Open command prompt/terminal and navigate to the directory containing the .jar
-- In the command prompt/terminal type in `java -jar pixe-picker.jar` and press Enter
+- In the command prompt/terminal type in `java -jar pixel-picker.jar` and press Enter

 # Developers
 ## Install dependencies